mdeller-ping/pf-jwt-bearer-dotnet-sample/README.md

 ### Modify Program.cs

-ASP.NET 6.0 eliminates the Startup.cs.
+ASP.NET 6.0 eliminated Startup.cs.
 Instead we will be working in Program.cs.

 Include the JwtBearer library